-What’s surprising is that a lot of these companies were still in business and people were actually using them with Google’s history of outing them.
+What’s surprising is that a lot of these companies were still in business and people were actually using them despite Google’s history of outing them.

-So, this means if you lost traffic around the middle of March then those links that were coming from those networks…if you were in fact getting links from those networks, they don’t carry any more weight.
+If you were one of those sites receiving links from link-blog networks and you lost traffic around the middle of March, that means that the links that were coming from those networks stopped carrying any more weight.
 Google worked their magic behind the scenes and took those benefits away.
-There is nothing you need to do and this is not a penalty from Google.
+There is nothing you need to do, and this is not a penalty from Google.

 Why you shouldn’t worry about negative SEO

-Negative SEO is the strategy of using techniques to ruin your competitors website.
-For example, many people have complained that now a competitor can send a bunch of links from a blog network to his competition and get them penalized and knocked out of the rankings.
+Negative SEO is the strategy of using techniques to ruin your competitors’ websites.
+For example, many people have complained that a competitor can now send a bunch of links from a blog network to his or her competition and get them penalized and knocked out of the rankings.

 In addition, good SEO on your site will improve its signals so that Google can tell the difference between legitimate links and artificial links.
-Those who are at risk would be sites without authority.
+The only sites at risk would be those without much authority.

 Don’t get mad if the Penguin update has dropped you in rankings.
-Google’s goal is to provide an excellent search experience for users…and one of the ways they do that is by indexing excellent content on the web.
-So when you make updates to your site that can improve the quality of your content and improve the quality of users on your site, you will benefit in the long run and you won’t be penalized.
+Google’s goal is to provide an excellent search experience for users, and one of the ways they do that is by indexing excellent content on the web.
+When you make updates to your site that can improve the quality of your content and improve the quality of user experience on your site, you will benefit in the long-run and will not be penalized.